kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/other/work_diary/README.md

 **Member:**  ZHAO,ZHEN-BO、LIN,JHONG-BIN、HU,YUN-RUEI
 **Content:**

-Today, we used a photopolymerization 3D printer.
-The advantage of photopolymerization lies in its smooth surface finish, high precision, and simple post-print maintenance.
-However, the drawback is that it takes longer printing time.
-Therefore, we only use it to print parts that need to be assembled separately, such as the Ackermann steering mechanism and bearing brackets.
-This approach helps us save printing time while achieving high precision results.
+- Today, we utilized a stereolithography 3D printer to produce the fixtures for our front steering mechanism, allowing us to optimize the space utilization of the steering mechanism.
+We chose stereolithography due to its advantages, such as a smooth surface finish, high precision, and easy maintenance.
+However, it's worth noting that this method tends to have longer print times.
+Consequently, we exclusively used it for components that needed to be printed separately, like the Ackermann steering mechanism and the bearing mounting bracket.
+This approach not only saved printing time but also ensured high precision in the components.

+- This week, our club acquired a stacked 3D printer, which means we can now start working on vehicle integration.
+One of the advantages of using a 3D printer is that we can create threads, which allows for more secure fastening of screws.
+With vehicle integration, we can reduce the overall size, making the machine more lightweight.

+- Earlier, we had multiple failed attempts at printing, and we discovered that it was because we weren't using supports.
+Since the printer works by stacking layers on top of each other, any overhanging parts without support would collapse.
+When we removed the finished prints, they would often break.
+After realizing that the infill density was too low, resulting in fragile prints, we increased the density, which helped us successfully complete the prints.

+- When assembling the vehicle, we found that the photopolymer parts remained soft and were prone to deformation.
+Therefore, we used ultraviolet (UV) light for secondary curing to make the parts less susceptible to deformation.

 <div align="center">
 <table>